-Elote in a Cup is such a fun dish – it’s takes one of my favorite ways to eat corn on the cob but makes it less messy and more portable!
-You start with fresh corn and then layer it with a tangy creamy sauce and top it with a crunchy spicy coating!
-It’s a super fun and unique side dish!
+Elote in a Cup is the perfect side dish or appetizer – it’s takes one of my favorite ways to eat corn on the cob and has all the flavor but makes it less messy and more portable!
+Loaded with fresh corn and a tangy creamy sauce topped with a crunchy spicy coating!

 What is Elote Corn?

 Elote means corn in Spanish and it’s plentiful and a very popular street food in Mexico.
 Traditional elote is corn on the cob covered in butter, mayonnaise, cotija cheese and chili powder.
 This recipe for Elote in a Cup makes that delicious street food a little more portable but with the same great taste!

 These ingredients are very similar to what you’d have if you kept it on the cob.
 Here’s what you’ll need:

 - Corn on the cob or whole kernel corn – you can use fresh or frozen

 - Duke’s Mayonnaise – I only use Duke’s!
 Have you tried it?

 - Hot Cheetos – this gives it a kick!

 - Chile powder or cayenne pepper – and another kick!

 - Tajin – and another kick!
 This is a blend of chili peppers, lime & salt.